angie-chang0/viz/README.md

 # Svelte + D3 Starter Template

+A starter template for the third assignment in the data visualization course at CMU.
+This template separated the AQI chart into a component and moves the data loading to the main page.
+This separation of concerns will help you simplify your code.

 ## Live Demo

 The project is automatically deployed to GitHub Pages on every push to main.